BlueBrain/nexus-web/docs/studio/Dashboards.md

 Clicking that will lead you to a similar form as in the "Creating a dashboard?" section.

-After your forms have been edited, simple click save to update the changes.
+After your forms have been edited, simple click `Save` to update the changes.

 ## Removing a dashboard?